Business Intelligence and Data Warehouse Match Made In Heaven

 The implementation partner, in association with the IT team, develops the required software and protocols.
 These software and protocols transform the data to bring them into a common format.
 This removes systemic errors and logically relates the information collected from other sources.

-This data when finally stored can be used by Business Intelligence systems for analysis and reporting purposes.
+This data when finally stored by Data Warehouse can be used by Business Intelligence systems for analysis and reporting purposes.

 An extended example